RAF Syerston: Post-war use

+In late February 1965, the South Notts Hunt crossed the airfield, with jet aircraft taking off.
+Night flying stopped in September 1969.
+In June 1969 the station had 700 personnel, with 77 women in the WRAF.

+The flying training school was disbanded on 16 January 1970 when the need for pilots had diminished, and the station lay vacant.
+Syerston was placed under care and maintenance from 1971 and used as a Relief Landing Ground for RAF College during 1972.

+It largely closed at the end of February 1970, with few operations after that.

 Role and operations

 643 VGS joined in October 1992, followed by No. 645 VGS from April 1998 until 2005.
 Most of the original station buildings were demolished in 1997 except for two hangars, the air traffic control tower, and one H-block.

 In January 2014, the Central Gliding School (CGS) and No. 644 Volunteer Gliding Squadron have been based at Syerston.

 2014 saw the reformation of No. 2 Flying Training School (2 FTS) at Syerston, along with a permanent home for Headquarters No. 2 Flying Training School (HQ 2 FTS), the Royal Air Force Central Gliding School (RAF CGS), and No. 644 Volunteer Gliding Squadron (644 VGS).